janboone/applied-economics/_sources/advanced.txt

   get something like [source] = ~/Dropbox/source or on Windows:
   [source] = C:\\Dropbox\\source.
-* if you want to have the source files on github as well (e.g. because you collaborate on the source files with others), the simplest way is to have two github repositories: one with the source files and one with the published version (using gh-pages).
-In this case, we get something like: [source] = ~/github/source or [source] = C:\\github\\source.
+* if you want to have the source files on github as well (e.g. because you collaborate on the source files with others), look at the structure of this website: it contains both the source (.rst) files and the published (.html) files.
 There are other ways to resolve this; look on the web if you want something more sophisticated.
 * from now on, I assume that you have defined a [source] directory in either of the above ways.
 * the other directory that we need is [publish]; this is a github